Dealing With Excess Or Too Much Perfume

-It has happened to all of us, we have sprayed too much perfume !
-Does this sound familiar: we have a new perfume we absolutely love, we are getting ready for the party / work / school / a night out / a date or another special occasion … and boom … it has happened, we sprayed too much perfume.
+It has happened to all of us, we have sprayed too much perfume!
+Does this sound familiar: we have a new perfume we absolutely love, we are getting ready for the party/work/school/night out / date or another special occasion … and boom … it has happened, we sprayed too much perfume.
 In our enthusiasm, we have been been a ‘little’ too generous and applied too much fragrance.

 Instead, of a wonderful aura surrounding we smell as if we have doused our body with an entire bottle, which is clearly too much for close comfort.